squidfunk/terraform-aws-github-ci/README.md

 ### Cost

 Building with this CI server is unbelievably cheap - you only pay what you use.
-Pricings starts at 0,5 ct per build minute, and AWS CodeBuild offers 100 free build minutes every month.
+Pricings starts at **$ 0,005 per build minute**, and AWS CodeBuild offers 100 free build minutes every month.
 The price for the other services (Lambda, SNS, S3 and CloudWatch) are negligible and should only add a few cents to your monthly bill.
-Compare that to the $69 that services like Travis cost every month, regardless of how much you use them.
+Compare that to the $ 69 that services like Travis cost every month, regardless of how much you use them.

 ## Usage